Roma Termini railway station

 Roma Termini (in Italian, Stazione Termini) (IATA: XRJ) is the main railway station of Rome, Italy.
-It is named after the district of the same name, which in turn took its name from ancient Baths of Diocletian (in Latin, thermae), which lie across the street from the main entrance.
+It is named after the district of the same name, which in turn took its name from ancient Baths of Diocletian (in Latin, thermae), which lies across the street from the main entrance.
+It is Italy's busiest railway station and the fifth-busiest in Europe, with a traffic volume of approximately 150 million passengers per year, and with 850 trains in transit per day.

 Overview

 The station has regular train services to all major Italian cities, as well as daily international services to Munich, Geneva, and Vienna.
-With 33 platforms and over 180 million passengers each year, Roma Termini is the second largest railway station in Europe after Paris Gare du Nord.
+150 million passengers use Roma Termini each year and 850 trains run in and out of the station per day.
+With 32 platforms, Roma Termini is the joint largest railway station in Europe, tied with Paris' Gare du Nord and Munich's München Hbf.